aiven/devportal/docs/products/postgresql/howto/repair-pg-index.rst

 Identify and repair issues with PostgreSQL indexes with ``REINDEX``
 ===================================================================

-PostgreSQL indexes can become corrupted due a variety of reasons including software bugs, hardware failures or unexpected duplicated data. ``REINDEX`` allows you to rebuild the index in such situations.
+PostgreSQL indexes can become corrupted due to a variety of reasons including software bugs, hardware failures or unexpected duplicated data. ``REINDEX`` allows you to rebuild the index in such situations.

 Rebuild non-unique indexes
 --------------------------